-Following discussions with HCC representatives, there has been approximately 2 incidents in the last 12 months.
-One was in the refuse chute and one was outside near to the refuse chute.
+Following discussions with HCC representatives, there has been approximately one incident in the last 12 months which was confined to the refuse chute.

 7. Relevant fire safety legislation

 Regulatory Reform (Fire Safety) Order 2005 The Fire Safety Act 2021 The Fire Safety (England) Regulations 2022 Health and Safety at Work etc Act 1974 (Sections 2,3 & 4) Housing Act 2004 & Housing and Planning Act 2016